HQSquantumsimulations/qoqo/CONTRIBUTE.md

 ## Code Guidelines

-1. Testing: We use `cargo test` for qoqo_calculator and `pytest` for qoqo_calculator_pyo3.
+1. Testing: We use `cargo test` for roqoqo and `cargo test -- workspace ---no-default-features` for qoqo.
 We require that all previous tests pass and that your provide proper tests with your contribution.
 2. Linting: We use `cargo clippy -- -D warnings` to lint all code.
 3. Formatting: We check formatting with `cargo fmt --all --check`